elastic/kibana/docs/settings-gen/source/readme.md

         state: <Optional - (one of 'deprecated', 'technical-preview', or 'hidden')>
         deprecated_guidance: <Optional (asciidoc) - detail about a deprecated setting, e.g., "Starting in version 8.0.0 this setting is deprecated.
 Use <<action-config-custom-host-verification-mode,`xpack.actions.customHostSettings.ssl.verificationMode`>> instead."
         note: <Optional (asciidoc) - Text to display in a "Note" call-out box. e.g., "Feature Name is available in Kibana 7.17.4 and 8.3.0 onwards but is not supported in Kibana 8.0, 8.1 or 8.2.">
-        example: Any complex Asciidoc, such as a code example, table, image, or anything else.
+        example: Any complex Asciidoc, such as a code example, table, list, image, or anything else.
 Add the source into the /settings-gen/examples folder and specify the filename with no path, e.g., example-xpack.actions.customHostSettings.asciidoc
         tip: <Optional (asciidoc) - Text to display in a "Tip" call-out box>
         warning: <Optional (asciidoc) - Text to display in a "Warning" call-out box>
         important: <Optional (asciidoc) - Text to display in an "Important:" call-out box>